deathbymigas/auto-annotated-portfolio/content/pages/index.md

     variant: variant-b
     title: ''
     text: >
-      Time for the "about me" spiel.
+      Now for the "about me" spiel.

       I grew up in a small town on the Texas-Louisiana border and eventually